elixir-lang/elixir-lang.github.com/getting-started/typespecs-and-behaviours.markdown

 ### Static code analysis

 Typespecs are not only useful to developers and as additional documentation.
 The Erlang tool [Dialyzer](http://www.erlang.org/doc/man/dialyzer.html), for example, uses typespecs in order to perform static analysis of code.
-That's why, in the `PoliteCalculator` example, we wrote a spec for the `make_polite/1` function even if it was defined as a private function.
+That's why, in the `QuietCalculator` example, we wrote a spec for the `make_quiet/1` function even if it was defined as a private function.

 ## Behaviours